Taxation of international executives

 For the purposes of taxation, how is an individual defined as a resident of the United Kingdom?

-An individual’s tax liability can be affected not just by his/her residence status but also by his/her domicile status.
+As discussed above, an individual’s tax liability can be affected not just by their residence status but also by their domicile status.

 Prior to 6 April 2013, an individual’s UK residence status was determined according to case law and guidance issued by HMRC (latterly known as “HMRC6”).
 However, due to these existing “uncertain and complicated residence rules” the government introduced a statutory residence test (SRT) which applies from 6 April 2013.